 Because socialization is and has been always so hard and so intense to me, I learned to just avoid it, until my children were born.
 I am very lucky to have given birth to my two children.
 Indeed, they have taught me to love, to use my passion for good, and to develop and direct my creativity into a happy world that they create day to day with every simple step.

 As I shared with Understood in this short article, it’s hard to define myself.
 My mind is like a multi-lane highway of thoughts coming and going in different directions.
-I don’t know how to stop doing something when I get too excited, and other times; I just don’t know how to start or how to keep focus on anything at all.
+I don’t know how to stop doing something when I get too excited, and other times; I just don’t know how to start or how to keep the focus on anything at all.

 Some days I wake up to the feeling of being the smartest and most amazing human being, while others I can hardly organize my thoughts to speak or write well.
 Some days my mind is just too busy that all I can do is just to sit down and wait for stillness.

 Even though I still deal with my everyday human confusion, and often hide from others because natural socialization is not a reality in my brain, for the first time in my life I feel proud of myself.
-This happened after been diagnosed with ADHD as an adult.
+This happened after being diagnosed with ADHD as an adult.
 That, and having two children with Down syndrome, has taught me several lessons:

 - We all need accommodations in order to be successful.